 As a quick primer, Codan is a historically well run engineering company that excels in manufacturing gold detectors through its Minelab business.
 It has had a long term interest in secure communications, but never really excelled there.
 It also has a mining focussed business I won’t go into, since it has been divested.
 It has grown its net profit from around $45m in 2013, to about $90m in 2021, all while paying out a dividend.
 This is not a recurring revenue business, so profits can go up and down.
 Still, the longer term trend is for profits to grow.

-2021 was a big year for the company, since it acquired Domo Tactical Communications and Zetron were acquired in May and sold Minetec to long-standing partner Caterpillar.
+2021 was a big year for the company, since Domo Tactical Communications and Zetron were acquired in May and it sold Minetec to long-standing partner Caterpillar.
 As a result of these changes the segment results in H1 FY 2022 were EBITDA of about $62m from detection and $25m from communications.